docusign/code-examples-node/README.md

 For a list of code examples that use the Monitor API, select the Node.js tab under [Examples and languages](https://developers.docusign.com/docs/monitor-api/how-to/code-launchers/#examples-and-languages) on the DocuSign Developer Center.

 ## Admin API
-**Note:** To use the Admin API, you must [create an organization](https://support.docusign.com/en/guides/org-admin-guide-create-org) in your DocuSign account.
+**Note:** To use the Admin API, you must [create an organization](https://support.docusign.com/en/guides/org-admin-guide-create-org) in your DocuSign developer account.
 Also, to run the DocuSign CLM code example, [CLM must be enabled for your organization](https://support.docusign.com/en/articles/DocuSign-and-SpringCM).

-For information about the scopes used for obtaining authorization to use the Admin API, see the [scopes section](https://developers.docusign.com/docs/admin-api/admin101/auth/).
+For more information about the scopes used for obtaining authorization to use the Admin API, see the [scopes section](https://developers.docusign.com/docs/admin-api/admin101/auth/).

-For a list of code examples that use the Monitor API, select the Node.js tab under [Examples and languages](hhttps://developers.docusign.com/docs/admin-api/how-to/code-launchers/#examples-and-languages) on the DocuSign Developer Center.
+For a list of code examples that use the Admin API, select the Node.js tab under [Examples and languages](https://developers.docusign.com/docs/admin-api/how-to/code-launchers/#examples-and-languages) on the DocuSign Developer Center.

 ## Installation